m-bouville/investing-by-numbers/README.md

 ### Keeping it slow
 A key characteristic of any strategy is its time scale.
-A strategy that can tell that the stock market is overpriced may need years to be proven right: in the nineties the market was more overpriced than in 1929, but it stayed overpriced for years before crashing.
-Such strategies will necessarily trading infrequently, making their move and waiting to be proven right (eventually).
+A strategy that can tell that the stock market is overpriced will necessarily trade infrequently because it may take years to be proven right: in the nineties the market was more overpriced than in 1929, but it stayed overpriced for years before crashing.

 Some indicators aim at telling that the market is in a trend (up or down).
 If one expects the market to keep trending up one buys, if one expects a downward trend one sells.
 Such trends can exist over minutes or years.
 Trading on the shorter time scales is a full-time activity.